MxUI/MUI/README.md

 ## Installation

-MUI is a C++ header-only library with two dependencies - an MPI implementation that supports the MPMD paradigm and the linear algebra library <a href="https://gitlab.com/libeigen/eigen.git" target="_blank">Eigen</a><sup>1</sup>.
+MUI is a C++ header-only library with one dependency - an MPI implementation that supports the MPMD paradigm.

 Wrappers are provided for C, Fortran and Python, these require compilation and therefore when using MUI with any of thee languages the library can no longer be considered header-only.